johnwhiteside/react-redux-testing/README.md

 # React Redux Testing
-This is a simple todo list application to demonstrate how to unit test react-redux applications using jest.
+This is a simple todo list application to demonstrate how to unit test React/Redux applications using [jest](https://facebook.github.io/jest/).

 ## Getting Started
 Run `yarn install` to install all dependencies